Classification Of Algae: Definition, Types

 Diatoms

-• They usually single-celled.
+• They usually only had one cell.

 • For example: Diatom, lasagna, Pinnularia.